Research

 Efforts to substantially rein in spending have been unsuccessful because costs are an ingredient of educational quality.

-Aligning Short-term Credentials with Community College Degree Programs (with Richard Kazis) [Link]
+Aligning Short-term Credentials with Community College Degree Programs (with Richard Kazis) [Report Link]

 Based on interviews with state workforce leaders, we describe state-level approaches and current challenges in creating and scaling high-value occupational certificates embedded in pathways to an associate or bachelor’s degree.
 This study is one of three in a CCRC volume on policy strategies for improving credential attainment among underserved adult populations.

-The Implementation and Effects of Lesson Study in Community College Mathematics (with Sue Bickerstaff, Jacqueline Raphael, Michelle Hodara, and Sam Riggs) [Link]
+The Implementation and Effects of Lesson Study in Community College Mathematics (with Sue Bickerstaff, Jacqueline Raphael, Michelle Hodara, and Sam Riggs) [Report Link]

 "Lesson study" is an instructor-led professional development model grounded in routine observation and peer pedagogical feedback.
 This mixed-method report details the implementation of the lesson study model with developmental math instructors at three community colleges as well as the impact of participation on faculty beliefs and student learning.